-The next steps required for 2017 to ensure Strategic Direction 2 is successfully implemented include;
+The next steps required for 2018 include;

-- Teachers new to Early Stage 1 (ES1) and Stage 1 (S1) to be trained in L3 as well as Ongoing Professional Learning for continuing ES1 and S1 teachers. - ES1 and S1 teachers to be trained in Targeted Early Numeracy (TEN).
+- Teachers new to Early Stage 1 (ES1) and Stage 1 (S1) to be trained in L3 as well as Ongoing Professional Learning for continuing ES1 and S1 teachers. - K-6 Teachers being trained in Building Numeracy Leaders.

-- Stage 2 (S2) and Stage 3 (S3) teachers to continue to work with Taking Off With Numeracy (TOWN) facilitator. - Stages to continue to work collaboratively to planning engaging programs embedded with the Quality Teaching Framework and the NSW Australian Curriculum. - Supervisors to continue to provide formal written feedback to teachers on their teaching and learning programs using the updated programming feedback proforma. - Formative assessment strategies to continue to be embedded in teaching and learning programs.
+- K-6 Teachers being trained in Focus on Reading. - Stages to continue to work collaboratively to planning engaging programs embedded with the Quality Teaching Framework and the NSW Australian Curriculum. - Supervisors to continue to provide formal written feedback to teachers on their teaching and learning programs using the updated programming feedback proforma. - Formative assessment strategies to continue to be embedded in teaching and learning programs.